 By allowing employees to deduct health insurance premiums from their pay on a pre-tax basis, the employer can save on taxes.
-In fact, for every dollar employees spend on health insurance, the employer saves 7.65%, or the FICA match.
+In fact, for every

 Premium Only Plans are easy to set up and administer, and unlike other types of flexible spending accounts, they do not require filing claims or an IRS tax filing.